Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Results

 \subsection{Pilbara}

-Solving the Pilbara model with Gurobi does not yield a feasible solution after 7 days of solve time.
-We compare the quality of solutions found by LNS with the best upper bound on the optimal objective found after solving the full model for 148 hours.
+We apply LNS to an initial solution with an optimality gap of 8.2\%, found with sliding windows in 82 minutes using $W = 4$, $H = 0$, and $O = 1$.
+Table \ref{tab:PilbaraLNS}, in the appendix (\textit{Detailed Results}), reports the average quality of solutions found by LNS across varying focal block selection methods (OBJ, MD, RAND, and MIX), variable fixing methods (S/D and S/D + F), use of RINS (yes/no), choice of unfix window ($UW \in [2,4]$), and neighbourhood formation strategies used (None, All, Trigger only, Timing and Blending, Timing and Pit Links, All except Blending, and All except Pit Links).
+We use a fixed neighbourhood size of 200 blocks across all experiments.
 The Pilbara model contains blending constraints, capex decisions, and minimum production constraints.
-All the neighbourhood formation strategies of Table \ref{tab:Strategies} are applicable.
+All neighbourhood formation strategies in Table \ref{tab:Strategies} are applicable.

-Table \ref{tab:PilbaraLNS} reports the average quality of solutions found by LNS to the Pilbara model across varying parameter settings.
-We use a fixed neighbourhood size of 200 blocks across all experiments.
-For T1 and OT, we did not utilise the unfix window strategy described in Section \ref{sec:VarFix}.
-We were able to leave variables related to the mining of blocks in our neighbourhood unfixed across the entire planning horizon.
-As the Pilbara model is substantially larger than T1 and OT, we find that setting a small unfix window ($UW$) is required to keep each MIP solve manageable.
-For each parameter setting, we report the average quality of solutions found by LNS, in terms of their gap to the best known upper bound on the optimal objective value, over 10 differently seeded runs, each utilising 10 threads of computation.
+For each parameter setting, Table \ref{tab:PilbaraLNS} reports the average quality of solutions found by LNS, in terms of their gap to the best known upper bound on the optimal objective, over 10 differently seeded runs, each utilising 10 threads of computation.
 LNS MIPs were solved to a gap of 0.05\%, or a time limit of 400s.
 Each LNS run was terminated after 12 hours.
-The entries in Table \ref{tab:PilbaraLNS} have started with an initial solution with a gap of 8.2\%, found by sliding windows with $H = 0$, $O = 1$ and $W = 4$.
-The best settings have been highlighted in bold.
+When warm-started with the initial feasible solution used by LNS, Gurobi was unable to improve upon the solution after 148 hours of solve time.
+We compare the best upper bound on the optimal objective found at this point with the quality of solutions found by LNS.

+We consider a baseline setting in which all of the neighbourhood formation strategies have been used, objective-based focal block selection, flow variables fixed (S/D + F), no RINS applied during solving, and an unfix window of $UW = 2$ (Table \ref{tab:PilbaraLNS}, entry 8).
+This setting produces solutions with an average gap of 4.5\% over 12 hours.
+Figure \ref{fig:PilbaraLNS_plots} compares the performance of LNS, using the baseline setting and 10 LNS threads, against solving a warm-started Pilbara model directly with Gurobi.

+Our results suggest that the Trigger \textit{neighbourhood formation strategy}, which considers key capex decisions over time, is most effective for the Pilbara model.
+Modifying the baseline setting to only use the Trigger strategy, in place of the entire set, does not change the average quality of the solutions found (Table \ref{tab:PilbaraLNS}, entry 5).
+The difference in solution quality when using the Trigger strategy versus none at all (average gaps of 4.5 versus 4.7) was small but statistically significant (Wilcoxon signed rank test applied to the two populations of solutions: $p = 0.027$).
+Using only Timing and Blending, or only Timing and Pit Links, both increase the average optimality gap of solutions to 4.7 and 4.6, respectively (Table \ref{tab:PilbaraLNS}, entries 6-7).